EnterpriseDB/tpa/docs/src/configure-source.md

     …
 ```

-This configuration will still install 2ndQPostgres from the repository,
+This configuration will still install Postgres Extended from the repository,
 but it obtains pglogical3 and bdr3 sources from the given directories on
 the host.
 These directories are bind-mounted read-only into the Docker
 containers at the same locations where the git repository would have